ameensol/node-mtgox-apiv2/readme.md

-#MtGOX API v2 Node Example
+#MtGOX API v2 Node Client

 This is node.js implementation for using Mt.GOX's HTTP API v2.
 To use it, you must have already created an API Key on their [website](https://mtgox.com/security).